RSS

 Even in a slower market, homes are selling—and selling well—if they’re priced and marketed right.
 The key is understanding which market you want to be in: Priced to Sell or Priced to Sit?

-Buyers are smart, data-driven, and patient.
+Buyers are savvy, data-driven, and patient.
 They know a good deal when they see one.
 As a seller, your strategy needs to reflect that.
-I get it you want to get as much as you can for your home, a home without a buyer may have value to you, but not to the one willing to part with their money!
+I get it, you want to get as much as you can for your home, a home without a buyer may have value to you, but not to the one willing to part with their money!

 🏡 Thinking of Selling in London, Ontario?

-I provide the brutal truth, data-backed guidance to help you price your home to attract serious buyers and sell with confidence.
+I provide the brutal truth and data-backed guidance to help you price your home to attract serious buyers and sell with confidence.

 London and Area Home Sellers: You Only Have 3 Pricing Strategies — Which One Are You Choosing?